In various communities (including the EA and rationalist communities), it’s common to make use of explicit, numerical probabilities.

 So when the conditions for intuitive expertise are met, methods other than EPM may reliably outperform EPM, even ignoring costs in time and energy, because they allow us to more fully leverage our knowledge.

 But, again, does this mean that we must be dealing with “Knightian uncertainty” in this case, or must be utterly unable to “know” the relevant probabilities?
 Again, not at all.
 In fact, the conditions for intuitive expertise would actually be met precisely when we could have relatively trustworthy probabilities - there have to be fairly stable patterns in the environment, and opportunities to learn these patterns.
-The issue is simply that, in practice, we often haven’t learned these probabilities on a conscious, explicit level, even though we theoretically could have.
+The issue is simply that, in practice, we often haven’t learned these probabilities on a conscious, explicit level.

 True experts, it is said, know when they don’t know.
 However, nonexperts (whether or not they think they are) certainly do not know when they don’t know.
 Subjective confidence is therefore an unreliable indication of the validity of intuitive judgments and decisions.